The Bar-Ilan Department of English Literature and Linguistics is composed of two independent, structurally related divisions:

 The Department offers flexible tracks to accommodate students of every kind.
 Students may pursue a B.A. in either Literature or Linguistics as their Major, Expanded Major, or even as part of the "Direct M.A." program.
 Direct M.A. students combine a B.A. and M.A. in one track.
 Students in the M.A. program can choose to do their Master's degree with or without a thesis.
 The M.A. can be combined with other options as well, including Clinical Research in Linguistics, or Creative Writing.

 The members of the Department faculty are warm, receptive, committed teachers as well as prolific authors.
-Some of the works they have published are listed under Selected Publications.
+Some of the works they have published are listed under Research.